 How is olive oil made?

-Picking and harvesting
+Picking and harvest

 The traditional olive harvest